 Members of Parliament (MPs) are voted into the House of Commons at a parliamentary general election.
 These elections have to take place within 5 years of the last election, but can take place at any time within those 5 years.
-The last general parliamentary election was held on Thursday 8 June 2017.
+The last general parliamentary election was held on Thursday12 December 2020.
 There are three MPs representing constituencies in Walsall, please see our MPs and MEPs page.

 European Parliamentary elections